 - zoom in up to 300% without the text spilling off the screen

-- navigate the website using just a keyboard
+- navigate most of the service using just a keyboard and speech recognition software

-We’ve also made the website text as simple as possible to understand.
+We’ve also made the service text as simple as possible to understand.

 For advice on making your device easier to use if you have a disability visit AbilityNet(opens in new window).

 You can also find accessibility advice on GOV.UK(opens in new window).